tlberglund/rotpm/README.md

 ## Using this repo

-* Have Ruby installed (tested with 2.0.x).
-* Run `script/bootstrap` to install the [asciidoctor](https://github.com/asciidoctor/asciidoctor) gem.
-* Run `script/render` to convert the `screenplay/rotpm.asciidoc` into HTML.
-This will create a file called `screenplay/rotpm.html`.
-The generated file will be ignored by Git, and shouldn't be committed to the repo.
+* Run `gradlew asciidoctor`.
+The first time you run it, it will download and install a bunch of dependencies, including Gradle itself.
+Every time you run it after that, you win.
-* Open `screenplay/rotpm.html` in a browser.
+* Open `build/asciidoc/html5/screenplay.html`.
 Printing to a PDF creates a screenplay document fairly close to the standard form used by filmmakers.
 * Collaborate on the Asciidoc screenplay source as you would any text file.